manastalukdar/manastalukdar.github.io/website/blog/2019/04/14/interviewing-software-engineers/readme.md

 - Asking them questions on new developments in the industry related to their background.
 - Asking them questions on a topic that most likely they have never worked on.
 The idea here is to foster a discussion and observe how effectively the candidate can catch on to something that may not be very familiar with.

+### Tenacity

+I test for this attribute by observing how a candidate solves a relatively difficult problem, be it a coding or a system design problem.
+Some candidates just give up, but there are those who keep at it and try different approaches and try to break down the problem into more manageable parts.

+### Other

-### Sense of Ownership
+#### Sense of Ownership

 Candidate should exhibit a sense of ownership and pride over their work.
 They should feel passionate about the work they have previously done and will potentially do in their new workplace.
 Questions on their previous projects and scenario based behavioral questions are useful to get an idea.

-### Tenacity

-I test for this attribute by observing how a candidate solves a relatively difficult problem, be it a coding or a system design problem.
-Some candidates just give up, but there are those who keep at it and try different approaches and try to break down the problem into more manageable parts.

-### Teamwork
+#### Teamwork

 Candidate should show the ability to work successfully in a team.
 I probe for this by asking questions on previous work and also from scenario based questions.

-### Culture Fit
+#### Culture Fit

 Candidate should have some degree of alignment with the company culture.
 Scenario based behavioral questions help gauge this.

-### Multiplier
+#### Multiplier

 Candidate, specially if interviewing for an experienced developer position, should show the likelihood of elevating the team.
 At the very least, candidate if hired, should not pull the team down for whatever reason.

-### Systematic and Methodical Approach
+#### Systematic and Methodical Approach

 Software engineering, specially while debugging and troubleshooting problems, requires a [methodical approach](https://www.ribbonfarm.com/2009/08/31/how-to-think-like-hercule-poirot/), not quite unlike [being a detective](http://tulosconsultancy.in/blog/order-and-method/).
 To get a sense of whether the candidate has any sort of proclivity for [order and method](https://www.youtube.com/watch?v=5bGl_v0asbg), sometimes, if the candidate has either done exceptionally well or particularly bad in the interview, I may ask them how they go about a project, like for instance how did they prepare for this interview.